openstack/swift/doc/source/ratelimit.rst

                                     faster than listed rate).
-A larger number will result in larger spikes in rate but better average accuracy. account_ratelimit        0          If set, will limit all requests to /account_name and PUTs to
+A larger number will result in larger spikes in rate but better average accuracy. account_ratelimit        0          If set, will limit PUT, DELETE, and POST requests to /account_name/container_name.
-                                    /account_name/container_name.
-Number is in
-                                    requests per second
-account_whitelist        ''         Comma separated lists of account names that
-                                    will not be rate limited.
-account_blacklist        ''         Comma separated lists of account names that
-                                    will not be allowed.
-Returns a 497 response. container_ratelimit_size ''         When set with container_limit_x = r:
-                                    for containers of size x, limit requests per second to r.
-Will limit GET and HEAD requests to /account_name/container_name
+                                    Number is in requests per second. account_whitelist        ''         Comma separated lists of account names that will not be rate limited. account_blacklist        ''         Comma separated lists of account names that will not be allowed.
+Returns a 497 response. container_ratelimit_size ''         When set with container_limit_x = r: for containers of size x, limit requests per second to r.
+Will limit PUT, DELETE, and POST requests to /a/c/o.
-				    and PUTs and DELETEs to
-                                    /account_name/container_name/object_name
 ======================== =========  ===========================================

 The container rate limits are linearly interpolated from the values given.
 A